oat-sa/taohub-articles/forge/logger/logger-2-2.md

 Objectives
 ----------

-The purpose of this logger is to improve the code by documenting errors or irregularities that might have been missed otherwise,\
+The purpose of this logger is to improve the code by documenting errors or irregularities that might have been missed otherwise,<br/>

 and by assisting developers in solving problems through offering insight into the events that led\
 to these errors.